John-Abbott-College/6P3-Notes/assignments/reterminal-control-center/index.md

 For marks for this part of the assignment:

 - push working code to `a1` branch of your repository
-- In person demo of the API working (instructions TBA)
+- In person demo of the API working

+### Example

+Using the `docs/` endpoint of the fastapi server, you should be able to control your devices using an interface that looks like the figures below:

+(fastapi-demo)=
 :::::{tab-set}

 ::::{tab-item} Read Sensor